 Research on the impact of digital transformations on children and youth – the digital generation (DigiGen)

-COFACE Families Europe has joined a consortium of researchers to support the dissemination of their research results into policy and practice across Europe.
+COFACE Families Europe is part of a consortium together with eight research institutions to support the dissemination of their research results into policy and practice across Europe.

 Coordinated by the Oslo Metropolitan University – OsloMet – in Norway, the DigiGen project is developing significant knowledge about how children and young people use and are affected by the technological transformations in their everyday lives.
-The research will uncover both harmful and beneficial effects of technology in the everyday lives of children and young people and includes a focus on educational institutions, the home, leisure time and children and young people’s civic participation.
+The research is uncovering both harmful and beneficial effects of technology in the everyday lives of children and young people and includes a focus on the family, educational institutions, leisure time and children and young people’s civic participation.

-DigiGen is providing new knowledge about the barriers and opportunities that children from a variety of backgrounds experience in relation to technology.
+DigiGen provides new knowledge about the barriers and opportunities that children from a variety of backgrounds experience in relation to technology.
 The project will develop effective social, educational, health and online safety policies and practices in collaboration with national and international stakeholders.

 DigiGen will significantly contribute to the development of explanatory models that will inform relevant stakeholders and practitioners on the long-term effects of ICT on child development and on practices that uncover a range of factors: